killajoe/EndeavourOS-Network-Printer-Setup/README.md

 Possible to use this on the installer from welcome too:
 ![2023-07-18_16-06](https://github.com/killajoe/fileserver/assets/16797647/6824a2e8-0793-4be5-abc8-9c754201988c)
-pressing the button right bottom "Fetch your install custumazatiuon file (advanced)"  and pasthe the raw script url into the popup field..
+pressing the button right bottom "Fetch your install customization file (advanced)"  and paste the raw script url into the popup field..

 ```https://raw.githubusercontent.com/killajoe/fileserver/main/Convenience-printer-installation```